 St. Thomas More Parish, in the Archdiocese of Cincinnati, is located in Withamsville, Ohio, 20 minutes east of downtown Cincinnati.
 With approximately 1600 families, the parish is served by a full time Pastor, Deacons, Pastoral Associates, Director of Religious Education, a Director of Music, Maintenance staff, and Business Manager.
 The parish elementary school serves students in pre-school through grade 8.

-Parishioner Rev. Mr. Matthew Feist will be ordained a Priest on Saturday, May 21st, at the Cathedral of St. Peter in Chains.
-His first Mass will be at St. Thomas More on Sunday, May 22nd at 12 Noon.
-Let's meet Matt and learn more about him!
+Parishioner Father Matthew Feist was ordained a Priest on Saturday, May 21st, at the Cathedral of St. Peter in Chains.
+His first Mass was at St. Thomas More on Sunday, May 22nd at 12 Noon.
+Pictures of his ordination are below (courtesy of the Catholic Telegraph):